CODE Terms and Conditions

 (v) each party shall take appropriate technical and organisational measures against unauthorised or unlawful processing of the personal data or its accidental loss, destruction or damage.

-e. iComply 3 membership will provide to the member 10Gb of storage for data upload.
-If this file limit has been exceeded there will be a charge per additional 10Gb at the prevailing monthly rate.
+e.
+The latest version of iComply provides to the Member 10Gb of storage for file upload.
+If this limit has been exceeded there will be a charge per additional 10Gb at the prevailing monthly rate.

 a.
 The Member acknowledges that the Membership Services may enable or assist it to access the website content of, correspond with, and purchase products and services from, third parties via third-party websites.
 The Member acknowledges that it does so solely at its own risk.
 CODE makes no representation or commitment and shall have no liability or obligation whatsoever in relation to the content or use of, or correspondence with, any such third-party website, or any transactions completed, and any contract entered into by the Member, with any such third party.

 a.
-If a Client wishes to subscribe for Consultancy Services, including but not limited to the services set out in Part B of Appendix 2, they should contact CODE.
+If a Client wishes to subscribe for Consultancy Services, including but not limited to the services set out on the Website www.codeuk.com/services they should contact CODE.

 b.
 CODE will provide a written quotation for the Consultancy Services which, if accepted by the Client, will constitute an offer by the Client to purchase Consultancy Services in accordance with these Conditions.
 The offer shall only be deemed to be accepted when CODE issues written acceptance of the offer at which point the contract for the Consultancy Services shall come into existence.